-A. Partitioning: Idea
+4.1 Partitioning: Idea

-Fast divide-and-conquer algorithms for the DFT are equivalent to the recursive application of breakdown rules like (1) and (4) (for 1D and 2D DFTs respectively).
-Both recursively compute multiple smaller 1D DFTs and combine their results.
-The structure of these breakdown rules directly suggests a good partitioning strategy, namely to compute the subproblems DFT_m and DFT_n in hardware, and to let the software orchestrate the conquer step.
-Depending on the size of m and n, DFT_m and DFT_n may need to be further factorized to use smaller DFT hardware kernels that can fit within the available FPGA logic resources.
+Fast divide-and-conquer algorithms for the DFT are equivalent to the recursive application of breakdown rules like (1) and (4) (for 1D and 2D DFTs, respectively).
+Both rules compute multiple smaller 1D DFTs recursively and combine their results.
+The structure of these breakdown rules directly suggests a good partitioning strategy, namely to compute the subproblems $DFT_m$ and $DFT_n$ in hardware, and to let the software orchestrate the conquer step.
+Depending on the size of m and n, $DFT_m$ and $DFT_n$ may need to be further factorized to use smaller DFT hardware kernels that can fit within the available FPGA logic resources.

 In all of the factorizations, the DFT kernels occur in the context of a tensor product with an identity matrix.
-In particular, $I_m \otimes \text{DFT}n$ (see (3)) indicates m data parallel applications of DFT_n to a vector of length mn.
-In hardware, for a wide vector that is presented sequentially as a stream of data flits, we can instantiate a single pipelined implementation of DFT_n and reuse it m times for the complete vector.
+In particular, $I_m \otimes DFT_n$ (see (3)) indicates m data parallel applications of $DFT_n$ to a vector of length mn.
+In hardware, for a wide vector that is presented sequentially as a stream of data flits, we can instantiate a single pipelined implementation of $DFT_n$ and reuse it m times for the complete vector.
 Using the known identity we can convert $DFT_m \otimes I_n$ into the same form plus two data permutations to be handled in software; these permutations do not allocate extra memory space because they manage data movement through the temporary buffers used by the hardware cores.

-$$DFT_m \otimes I_n = L_m^{mn} (I_n \otimes DFT_m) L_n^{mn},$$ (5)
+$$DFT_m \otimes I_n = L_m^{mn} (I_n \otimes DFT_m) L_n^{mn}, \qquad (5)$$

 The Spiral hardware core generator currently only generates DFT cores of two-power problem sizes.
-However, using (1), we can decompose the problem for other sizes into a twopower portion and a non-two-power portion.
+However, using (1), we can decompose the problem for other sizes into a two-power portion and a non-two-power portion.
 Then, the hardware can accelerate the former, while the latter portion must be implemented in software.
 We will present experimental results for this type of problem.